eigen04/RentEase/README.md

 Create a new MySQL database.

-Run the provided SQL script (database.sql) to set up the required tables.
+Run the provided database.sql script to set up the required tables.

 Update the DBConnect.java file with your MySQL credentials.